hpcugent/config-templates/README.md

 This test also uses the special directive ` ### COUNT X` (mind the leading space; X is number, can be 0 or more), where this regular expression is expected to occur exactly X times (in this case, we expect 5 `=` characters).

-A 3rd test checks if certain regular expression do not match using the `negate` flag.
+A 3rd regexp test `tests/regexps/config/neg` checks if certain regular expression do not match using the `negate` flag.

 ```
 Basic negate test